codurance/site/src/_posts/2019-02-08-bank-kata-in-haskell-state.md

 -- similar for withdraw
 ```

-Now what is returned from the function is similar in all cases - `(answer, [Transaction])`, where `answer` might be a string in case of `getStatement`, or nothing in case of just adding a deposit/withdrawal.
+Now what is returned from our functions is similar in all cases - `(answer, [Transaction])`, where `answer` might be a string in case of `getStatement`, or nothing in case of just adding a deposit/withdrawal.
 Using these functions looks similar:

 ```
 useMyBank :: (String, [Transaction])